 - Loose teeth

-Otherwise, you probably have a mild version of gum disease like gingivitis.
-Gingivitis is characterized by swollen gums and bleeding when flossing.
+In most cases, it may only be a mild version of gum disease.
 Most people don’t even know they have gingivitis until they visit the dentist because they don’t floss.
 In that sense, gum disease really is like a ghost!
-It’s just secretly hiding in your mouth, wreaking havoc undetected.
+It’s just secretly hiding in your mouth, wreaking havoc while undetected.

-That’s why it is super important to floss regularly.
+That’s why it is essential to floss regularly.
 Brushing is great for removing plaque on the surface of the teeth, but most brushes can’t reach tight crevices between your teeth.

-Gum disease is caused by a bacterial infection from built-up plaque.
+Gum disease is the result of bacterial infection and plaque buildup.
 When plaque hardens, it becomes tartar.
 This tartar is hard and difficult to remove without professional assistance.
 It can cause an immune response and inflammation.
 Left untreated, the bacteria from gum disease can deteriorate your gums, teeth, and even bones!
 Yikes!

 For those who don’t know, plaque is a sticky, clear mixture of bacteria, saliva, and acid.
 The bacteria feed on sugar in your food to create this acid.